SIGTechnologies/sigtech-python/README.md

 ## Next steps

-1. Learn more about the API with the [reference guide](https://learn.sigtech.com/reference).
 1. Follow some of our [examples](https://github.com/SIGTechnologies/sigtech-python/tree/master/examples) to see how you can replicate and backtest more complex, real-world trading strategies.
+1. Explore the full range of available instruments in the [API data catalog](https://github.com/SIGTechnologies/sigtech-python/blob/master/docs/data.md).
+1. Explore the full range of endpoints in the [API reference](https://api.sigtech.com/docs).

 ## Google Colab

 We understand that getting started with backtesting and evaluating trading strategies can be a daunting task, especially for users new to financial data analysis and Python development.
-To make the process as seamless as possible, we've prepared a collection of real-world [examples](https://github.com/SIGTechnologies/sigtech-python/tree/master/examples) in Jupyter Notebook format (.ipynb).
+To make the process as seamless as possible, we've prepared a collection of real-world [examples](https://github.com/SIGTechnologies/sigtech-python/tree/master/examples) in Jupyter Notebook format (`.ipynb`).
 All you need to follow along is a SigTech API key.

 ## Logging